SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 intermediate rule firings can cause over-specialization.

-Because the chunk’s conditions can’t represent constraints on the output of intermediate RHS functions, EBC must literalize both the identities of the variables that appear as arguments to the intermediate RHS function, as well as the identities in any conditions that test the output of the RHS function.
+Because the chunk’s conditions can’t represent constraints on the output of intermediate RHS functions, EBBS must literalize both the identities of the variables that appear as arguments to the intermediate RHS function, as well as the identities in any conditions that test the output of the RHS function.
 That fixes the value of the RHS function and guarantees that any constraints in